Menu

 ADMISSION

-Getting Started: Students are encouraged to start considering topics during the spring semester of the sophomore year, and no later than the fall semester of the junior year.
-It is a 3-semester commitment.
+Getting Started: Students are encouraged to start considering thesis topics during the spring semester of the sophomore year, and no later than the fall semester of the junior year.
+It is, at minimum, 3-semester commitment.

 Requirements: Junior status (at least 45 credits earned, but no later than 75 credits); GPA of 3.25 or higher and a 3.5 or higher in all ENSP major requirements is required

-Applying: Students must have identified a thesis advisor (typically a faculty member) before an application will be reviewed.
-All completed applications must be submitted to the ENSP Director by November 1 or April 1
+Applying: Students must have identified an honors thesis advisor (typically a faculty member) before an application will be reviewed.
+All completed applications must be submitted to the ENSP Director by November 1 (for spring admission) or April 1 (for fall admission).

 Helpful resources: